rohan-kiratsata/nativecn/README.md

 - **Full control** - Customize components to your specific needs
 - **Type safety** - Built with TypeScript for better development experience

+## Roadmap

+NativeCN is under active development.
+Here's what we're planning:

+- **More Components**: Expand our library with additional UI components that are present in shadcn/ui
+- **Documentation Site**: Create a dedicated documentation website with live examples
+- **Example Apps**: Create example apps using expo and react-native-cli to showcase the components in action

+For a more detailed view of our plans and progress, check out our [Roadmap](ROADMAP.md).

 ## Development

 To develop locally: